Georges Danton: Revolution

+1792

-On 9 August, Danton returned from Arcis.
+On 9 August 1792, Danton returned from Arcis.
 In the evening before the storming of the Tuileries, he was visited by Desmoulins, his wife, and Fréron.
 After dinner, he went to the Cordeliers and preferred to go to bed early.
 It seems he went to the Maison-Commune after midnight.
-The next day, he was appointed minister of justice; he appointed Fabre and Desmoulins as his secretaries.
+Faced with the insurrectionary Commune which relied on the insurgent sections and which held Paris, the Legislative Assembly had no choice but to suspend Louis XVI and replace him with a provisional Executive Council of six members composed of former Girondin ministers (Roland in the Interior, Servan in the War, Clavière in Finance, Monge in the Navy and Lebrun in Foreign Affairs).
+The Girondins, hostile to revolutionary Paris, needed a popular man committed to the insurgents to liaise with the insurrectional Commune and had Danton appointed to Minister of Justice the next day; he appointed Fabre and Desmoulins as his secretaries.
 More than a hundred decisions left the department within eight days.
 On 14 August, Danton invited Robespierre to join the Council of Justice, which Robespierre declined to do.

-Danton seems to have dined almost every day at the Rolands.
+Danton seems to have dined almost every day at the Rolands'.
 On 28 August, the Assembly ordered a curfew for the next two days.
 At the behest of Danton, thirty commissioners from the sections were ordered to search in every suspect house for weapons, munition, swords, carriages and horses.
 By 2 September, between 520 and 1,000 people were taken into custody on the flimsiest of warrants.
 The exact number of those arrested will never be known.

 On Sunday 2 September, at about 13:00, Danton, as a member of the provisional government, delivered a speech in the assembly: "We ask that anyone refusing to give personal service or to furnish arms shall be punished with death".
 "The tocsin we are about to ring is not an alarm signal; it sounds the charge on the enemies of our country."
 He continued after the applause: "To conquer them we must dare, dare again, always dare, and France is saved!".
 His speech acted as a call for direct action among the citizens, as well as a strike against the external enemy.
 Many believe this speech was responsible for inciting the September Massacres.
-It is estimated that around 1,100-1,600 people were murdered.
+It is estimated that around 1,100–1,600 people were murdered.
 Madame Roland held Danton responsible for their deaths.
 Danton was also accused by the French historians Adolphe Thiers, Alphonse de Lamartine, Jules Michelet, Louis Blanc and Edgar Quinet.
 However, according to Albert Soboul, there is no proof that the massacres were organized by Danton or by anyone else, though it is certain that he did nothing to stop them.